Germán Vargas Lleras: Political career

-Germán Vargas Lleras began his political career while in college at 19 years of age in a successful campaign that got him elected as councilman of Bojacá, Cundinamarca, in 1981 under the flags of the New Liberalism, a dissident political movement founded by the then young Senator Luis Carlos Galán.
+Vargas Lleras began his political career while in college at 19 years of age in a campaign that got him elected as councilman of Bojacá, Cundinamarca, in 1981 under the flags of the New Liberalism, a dissident political movement founded by the then young Senator Luis Carlos Galán.
 Right after the election, Galan appointed him political coordinator for the district of Los Mártires in the capital city of Bogotá.
 The experience he acquired during his tenure led him to run for city councilman of Bogotá in 1988.
-After the assassination of his political mentor in 1989, the New Liberalism began to crumble, and Vargas Lleras, who was then private secretary at the Ministry of Agriculture, joined the ranks of the Colombian Liberal Party.
+After the assassination of Galán in 1989, the New Liberalism began to crumble, and Vargas Lleras, who was then private secretary at the Ministry of Agriculture, joined the ranks of the Colombian Liberal Party.

-Once he had joined the party he retook his tasks in the capital district of Los Mártires and assembled a team that helped him get elected for two consecutive terms as City Councilman (1990–1994).
-He then ran successfully for the Colombian Senate in 1994 under the auspices of the Liberal Party.

-In 1999 Vargas Lleras became the visible head of the opposition in the Senate to the government of president Andrés Pastrana, mainly due to the ill-fated 1999–2002 FARC–Government peace process.
-His staunch opposition to ongoing peace talks in midst of those circumstances, brought him nearer to Álvaro Uribe Vélez, a dissident liberal candidate for the presidential election of 2002 who was calling for the end of the Demilitarized Zone of San Vicente del Caguán.
-Vargas Lleras moved to support Uribe's candidacy, a decision that forced him to go against the Liberal party and its official candidate for the presidency Horacio Serpa.
+In 1999 Vargas Lleras became the head of the opposition in the Senate to the government of president Andrés Pastrana, mainly due to the 1999–2002 FARC–Government peace process.
+His opposition to ongoing peace talks brought him nearer to Álvaro Uribe Vélez, who was calling for the end of the Demilitarized Zone of San Vicente del Caguán.

-In 2002 he ran for his third term of office in the Senate on the ticket of the political movement Colombia Always, a dissident of the Liberal Party, founded by Juan Lozano.
-He not only got re-elected but thanks to the high number of votes received, carried another candidate in the same ticket to get elected along him, with the third highest ballot count in the country.
-Five months into his third term, Senator Vargas Lleras was the victim of a terrorist attack, a bomb hidden in a book wrapped in gift paper.
-As a result of the attack, Vargas Lleras lost some fingers in his left hand.
-Still recovering from his wounds, Vargas Lleras returned to the Senate's floor in 2003, consolidating himself as one of the leaders of President Uribe's Senate coalition.
-In 2003, Vargas Lleras was elected Senate President.